R2Northstar/NorthstarWiki/docs/using-northstar/playing-on-linux.md

 # Playing on Linux

 Linux is not officially supported currently.
 However, you can get it working through Proton or Wine by following this guide.
+You should also be aware of some [common issues with Origin](https://github.com/lutris/docs/blob/master/Origin.md) before proceding.

 ## Installing Northstar on Steam (Proton)